rishureetesh/ezworks/README.md

 --------------------------------------

-### Running Applucation
+### Running Application

-- BUild the docker Container
+- Build the docker Container
-- Migrate Database
-- Exceute the query.sql file using any msql client or access phpmyadmin at localhost:8080
+- Access phpmyadmin at localhost:8080 (Username - root, password-root)
 - Login into the system using Login endpoint
 - While providing any status or choice type access the data beforehand using api endpoint
 - You have the control over system